muratk5n/thirdwave/en/README.md

 Ouch - \#AmberTurd was trending

----
-The grand US strategy, its foundation of the empire is based on meddling in Eurasia.
-Even places like Kosova got military love, bcz of their need to be 'involved'.
+--- The grand US strategy, its foundation of the empire is based on meddling in Eurasia.
+Even places like Kosova got military love (whereas Rwanda didn't), bcz of their need to be 'involved'.

 ---